DRIVERS LICENCES FOR FOREIGN RESIDENTS:

 Reuters is now appealing the denial of press accreditation to Ramallah-based TV producer Ahmed Seif to the Supreme Court.
 If the ruling is in favor it could undermine Israel’s ability to continue the policy.

-Concurrent to the crackdown on Palestinians, the GPO changed the policy that until then had allowed easy access to Israel – and hence the West Bank and Gaza – for foreign TV crews.
+Concurrent to the crackdown on Palestinians in 2001, the GPO changed the policy that until then had allowed easy access to Israel – and hence the West Bank and Gaza – for foreign TV crews.
 Such crews had hitherto been recognized as journalists, and as such “fiduciary,” meaning their employment here, like that of reporters and photographers, was not a labor issue but rather a basic right of the foreign media – a right, incidentally, recognized in the GATS agreement to which Israel is (with reservations) a signatory.
 Under the new GPO policy these crew members became “technicians” whose presence requires explicit work permits from the Labor Ministry.
 The issue became mired in utterly false but politically potent claims by the Israeli camera union that the foreigners – who altogether number fewer than 20 – are taking away jobs from Israelis at a time of economic crisis.

 We argued that beyond our basic right to hire whomever we deemed suitable, there was an urgent practical need for the foreigners to be here in order to cover the Palestinian areas – where Israelis face grave risks and Palestinians, as we have seen, are severely impeded.
 Furthermore, the fact that Israel created a situation whereby video coverage of the territories became extremely difficult, while its officials regularly attacked the foreign media as biased, strongly suggested to many that what was happening amounted to a deliberate governmental obstruction of our work – which would be an utter violation of the freedom of the press and democratic norms that Israel purports to hold dear.